mkrs90/weather-app/pseudocode.md

 START --> clickbutton() --> outputs zipcode
-input zipcode --> API call getWeatherData() --> outputs response from api (both data and errors) input api response --> funtion that displays the weather data or error - END
+input zipcode --> API call getWeatherData() --> outputs response from api (both data and errors) input api response --> function that displays the weather data or error - END

-## Questions
+## Questions/Answers
-    - How do we make sure the input only contains integers and can only contain 5 characters?
+    Q: How do we make sure the input only contains integers and can only contain 5 characters?
 When should we clear out the input or should we?
+    A: the api will handle the errors - just have an error handler

-    - What endpoint are we using from the API?
+    Q: What endpoint are we using from the API?
 Are there query parameters to send over?
 Where do I put the API Key?
+    A:  City Name = response.data.name
+        Kelvin Temp = response.data.weather[0].main
+        Weather Condition = response.data.weather[0].description
+        Weather Description = response.data.weather[0].description
+        Weather Icon = response.data.weather[0].icon
+        state.error = error.response.data.message

-    - What happens when we enter new information for the second time?
+    Q: What happens when we enter new information for the second time?
-    - When I click the button does it always automatically hide the bottom pane?
+    A: It appends it to the end of the page.
+It needs to be refreshed upon button click.

 ## HTML/CSS
     Conditional rendering